England: London (Humanities)

 Fulfills the two-course international studies requirement.

-Credit earned varies based on courses completed but students may earn up to 19 credits.
+Credit earned varies based on courses completed.
+Students may earn up to 19 credits.
+(Overloads are not permitted.)

 Fall 2017: IS-356 Ricardian Literature